 With the Dynamic DNS feature, you can assign a fixed host and domain name to a dynamic Internet IP address.
 Select the Enable option to enable this feature.
-Then, select the Provider from the pull-down list and enter the required information in the Host Name, User Name, and Password boxes.
-Please note that you have to sign up for DDNS service with the service provider first.
+Then, select the Provider

-UPnP
+■ UPnP

 The camera supports UPnP (Universal Plug and Play), which is a set of computer network protocols that enable the device-to-device interoperability.
 In addition, it supports port auto mapping function so that you can access the camera if it is behind an NAT router or firewall.
 Select the Enable option to enable this feature.